Theslees/Termux-minecraft-server-installer/README.md

 # termux-Optimized-MC-Java-server
-This is a simple script that will automatically install and configure an extremely optimized vanilla-experience server for Minecraft Java Edition, Powered by the Quilt Mod Loader!
-This is the best script to automatically get the most optimized MC Server out there as far as I know.
+This is a simple script (originally designed for Termux) that will automatically install and configure a vanilla-optimized Quilt server for Minecraft Java (and in the future hopefully, Bedrock.)
+This is the most __up-to-date__ script to setup the most optimized MC Server out there, afaik.
 You can add any Fabric or Quilt mod you want.
-Termux supported.

-**I have an example of this running on my own android device; a Modded Survival experience.
-You can see it's performance by joining; `androidmc.tplinkdns.com`!**
+### I have an example of this running on my own android device; a Modded Survival experience.
+You can take a peak of its performance by joining; `androidmc.tplinkdns.com` !!

 ----------------------------------------------------------------------
 ## Thanks to these things/people that made it possible !
-> MC v1.19.2 - Synced server package manifest to client, updating the framework Netty
+> MC v1.19.2 - Synced server package manifest to client, updating the Netty framework

-> Quilt Mod Loader - Best solution for hosting MC servers imo (That isn't enterprise, proprietary and designed for specific things.)
+> Quilt Mod Loader - Best solution for hosting MC servers imo (That isn't enterprise, proprietary, or designed for specific things.)

-> Quilt Mod Loader Discord - Very cool people and devs helped me find lib issues, ty.
+> Quilt Mod Loader Discord - Very cool people and devs helped me find compalibility issues, ty.

-> The Mods - Lithium, VMP *(Very Many Players)*, FerriteCore, Krypton, ViaFabric, Starlight, qfapi *(fabric library implementation and Quilt library from Quilt)*, Fabrictailor *(to change skins, do /skin)*, Clumps, C2ME.
+> The Mods - Lithium, VMP *(Very Many Players)*, FerriteCore, Krypton, ViaFabric, ViaBackwards, ViaRewind, Starlight, qfapi *(fabric library implementation and Quilt library from Quilt)*, Fabrictailor *(to change skins, do /skin)*, Clumps, C2ME.

 > Sukiru - they're like a java dev or something, they were useful with answering my very urgent and serious questions.